technomancy/bussard/readme.md

 When you start the game, your first priority is to rendezvous with the nearby station.
 Press `tab` until your targeting indicator in your HUD shows the station.
-The grey line will always point in the direction of your target; the blue line indicates your current trajectory.
-Head towards the station, but keep an eye on your velocity and fuel supply.
+The grey line will always point in the direction of your target; the blue striped line indicates your current trajectory.
+Head towards the station and try to make your trajectory match its orbit, but keep an eye on your velocity and fuel supply.
 If you accelerate too much, you may not have enough fuel to match velocity with the station.
+Once you get close, it will be easier to match velocity if you zoom in with `+`.

-Once you are in orbit around the station, press `ctrl-enter` and type `login()` to establish a connection.
-You can see all the commands available on the station by typing `ls /bin`, but at this time you only need to concern yourself with the `upgrade` command, and possibly `refuel` depending on how much fuel you used getting to the station.
+Once you are in orbit around the station, and are in range, the grey line pointing towards the station will turn green.
+Press control-backtick and type `login()` to establish a connection.
+You can see all the commands available on the station by typing `ls /bin`, but at this time you only need to concern yourself with the `upgrade` command.
 Run `upgrade buy laser`, then `logout` followed by `man("laser")` to learn how to use the laser.
-You will need to edit your config file (`with ctrl-x`) to add a key binding to turn on the laser, as explained on the laser's manual page.
+You will need to edit your config file (with `ctrl-enter`) to add a key binding to turn on the laser, as explained on the laser's manual page.

 From there it's off to find an asteroid to mine, and then the galaxy